Medically reviewed by

 The only sign of undescended testes is when you can’t see or feel one (or both) testis in the scrotum.
 This can be noticed at birth, or later.
 Cryptorchidism does not cause pain or any other symptoms.

 The cause of undescended testes is unknown.
-There may be a number of reasons why one or both testes fail to descend during development.
+One or both testes may fail to descend during development for a number of reasons.

 There are many genetic and hormonal factors that can influence the development of the testes.